0xDegenDeveloper/RabbitHoles/cairo_contracs/README.md

 #### Creating a Hole

 A Hole is created using a `title`.
-This title is the topic for the Hole, and is stored in the contract as a `felt252`.
+This title is the topic for the Hole's discussion, and is stored in the contract as a `felt252`.
 This means the title must be 31 characters or less.

 #### Creating a Rabbit

 A Rabbit is created using a `hole_id` & a `msg`, this Hole must already exist, and the msg is a user's comment in the Hole's discussion.
 The `msg` is an array of `felt252s`, and the length of this array is referred to as the Rabbit's `depth`.
-Once a Rabbit is placed in a Hole, the Hole's digs are incremented by 1, and its depth is increased by the Rabbit's depth (global and for user stats are handled as well).
+Once a Rabbit is placed in a Hole, the Hole's digs are incremented by 1, and its depth is increased by the Rabbit's depth (global and user stats are handled as well).

 ### RabbitholesV1